winscripter/ELLESEES/README.md

 # ELLESEES
 This is a video editor project I've wrote.
 Called it "ELLESEES" (Edit Less - Less Editing; See Everything - Everyone Sees).
 Yeah, if you call it stupid, I agree.
 I wasn't familiar with video editing at the time and just assumed this one is powerful.
 However, it can edit videos in some ways, like contrast, advanced text tool, and other.
+Abandoned it the same day as the release :D

 Since then, I just migrated to Clipchamp.
 Microsoft did a good job on that one. :D